gregbatsi/uclthesis2017/README.md

-# Text Generator using GANs
+# Text Generation using GANs

 The datasets folder contains all the datasets that were used during the experiments